In the event of an emergency, always call the police immediately on 999.

-If you know someone who you think may be abusing their partner or family member, or if you're worried about your own behaviour, you can choose to stop, and there are agencies who can support you.
+If you know someone who you think is using abusive behaviour towards their partner or family member, or if you're worried about your own behaviour, there are agencies who can support you to change your behaviour.

 Respect is a registered charity and national membership organisation promoting best practice for domestic abuse perpetrator programmes and associated support services in the UK.
 It provides a helpline for men who commit domestic abuse, and for people concerned for someone they know who they think is abusive.
 The number to ring is 0808 802 4040.

 The Change Project is a community based domestic abuse intervention project which is run in association with women's and children's services.
 And you can reach them on 0845 372 7701 (calls to 0845 numbers are chargeable, rates vary) or 01245 258680 or call or text them using their mobile number, 07872 541982.

 Other Information and Advice